-Prior to the Sale, the selling stockholders had not, and none of their affiliates, officers, directors or holders of 5% or more of their share capital has, held any position or office with us or any of our subsidiaries within the past three years.
+Prior to the Sale, the selling stockholder had not, and none of its affiliates, officers, directors or holders of 5% or more of its share capital has, held any position or office with us or any of our subsidiaries within the past three years.
+Commencing in 2005, Windtec was a growing customer for our PowerModule PM1000 power electronic converters that are utilized for the management and stabilization of electricity produced by wind turbines.